Sometimes, keeping our city beautiful is as simple as planting a tree.

 Get trees of your very own!
 If your neighborhood is located within the City of Indianapolis, you can apply for 20+ trees to plant in your community.
 The City contracts with KIB to plant thousands of trees each year in the public right-of-way, generally alongside public streets, and your neighborhood can help guide where these public trees are planted.
 In Indianapolis, the public right-of-way is variable—it may include the area between the street and sidewalk, the area just beyond the sidewalk, or the area nearest the street (if no sidewalks are present).
 KIB staff will evaluate each site to determine if it is a great location for a community tree planting, and will use their expertise, together with input from City staff, to choose a spot that minimizes future conflicts with the surrounding environment.
 KIB takes care of watering, mulching, and pruning the trees planted by our programs for three years after installation.

 With your commitment to help watch out for the trees, KIB staff will help you with the entire process-the tools, the permits, the training, and more.
 If you're not ready to organize a planting, join us for a volunteer day first!
 (Or sign up for our Adopt-A-Block program to be eligible for free trees.)

 Plant.
 Care.
 Grow.

-Our goal is to increase Marion County’s tree cover by planting 100,000 large trees—with trunks 1” in diameter or larger at planting time—in strategic locations.
-Together we can grow our city’s tree canopy and make Indianapolis a better place to live, work, and play.
+Our goal is to increase tree cover in Indianapolis by planting 100,000 large trees-with trunks 1" in diameter or larger at planting time-in strategic locations.
+Together we can grow our city's tree canopy and make Indy a better place to live, work, and play.